armgabrielyan/ToDoAPI/README.md

 # Usage

 The application runs on https://localhost:5001.
+Please set your SQL connection string and change the JWT secret key in `appsettings.json`.

-To test it, please use the following resources:
+To test the application, please use the following resources:

 * __Swagger documentation:__ https://localhost:5001/swagger
 * __Postman collection:__ https://www.getpostman.com/collections/e5e4033331c6852970f5